-Within Buddhism, one can practice Yoga and meditation, which are considered by Buddhists to be ways of purifying the mind and soul.
-Lumbini Buddha Garden with its large space is an ideal place to practice yoga and meditation!
+Within Buddhism, practitioners can engage in Yoga and meditation, which are seen as ways to purify the mind and soul.
+The expansive Lumbini Buddha Garden provides an ideal space for these practices.

 Dharmaswami Maharaja Buddha Vihara